alexmchen0/Flicks/README.md

 The following **required** functionality is complete:

-- [+] User can view a list of movies currently playing in theaters from The Movie Database.
+- [X] User can view a list of movies currently playing in theaters from The Movie Database.
-- [+] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [+] User sees a loading state while waiting for the movies API.
+- [X] User sees a loading state while waiting for the movies API.
-- [+] User can pull to refresh the movie list.
+- [X] User can pull to refresh the movie list.

 The following **optional** features are implemented: